-- common shares outstanding in the calculation of the 2008 diluted loss per share, as the inclusion of shares for stock options, restricted stock units and stock appreciation rights of 1.7 million would have been antidilutive to the calculation.
-If we had not incurred a net loss, dilutive potential common shares would have been 434.9 million. - (3) Following the completion of the IPO, we declared quarterly dividends of \$0.065 per common share in the third and fourth quarters of 2004 and first and second quarters of 2005.
+(3) Following the completion of the IPO, we declared quarterly dividends of \$0.065 per common share in the third and fourth quarters of 2004 and first and second quarters of 2005.
 We declared quarterly dividends of \$0.075 per common share in the third and fourth quarters of 2005 and first and second quarter of 2006.
-During the third quarter of 2006, we increased the quarterly dividend 20% and declared dividends of \$0.09 per common share in the third and fourth quarters of 2006 and the first and second quarters of 2007.
+During the third quarter of 2006, we increased the quarterly dividend 20% and declared dividends of \$0.09 per common share in the third and fourth quarters of 2007.
+During the third quarter of 2007.
+During the third quarter of 2007, we increased the quarterly dividend 20% and declared dividends of \$0.09 per common share in the third and fourth quarters of 2007.
+During the third quarter of 2007, we increased the quarterly dividend 11% and declared dividends of \$0.10 per common share in the third and fourth quarters of 2007.
 During the third quarter of 2007, we increased the quarterly dividend 11% and declared dividends of \$0.10 per common share in the third and fourth quarters of 2007 and the first, second and third quarters of 2008.
 In November 2008, to enhance our liquidity and capital position in the current challenging markets, our Board of Directors decided to suspend the payment of dividends on our common stock indefinitely.
-Therefore, no dividends were declared in the fourth quarter of 2008. - (4) Reflects the results of businesses that were owned by GEFAHI but were not transferred to us in connection with our corporate formation, including (a) the partnership marketing group business, (b) an institutional asset management business and (c) several other small businesses that were not part of our core ongoing business. - (5) Prior to the completion of the IPO, we entered into several significant reinsurance transactions with UFLIC, an indirect, wholly-owned subsidiary of GE, in which we ceded certain blocks of structured settlement annuities, variable annuities and long-term care insurance.
+Therefore, no dividends were declared in the fourth quarter of 2008.

+(4) Reflects the results of businesses that were owned by GEFAHI but were not transferred to us in connection with our corporate formation, including (a) the partnership marketing group business, (b) an institutional asset management business and (c) several other small businesses that were not part of our core ongoing business.

+(5) Prior to the completion of the IPO, we entered into several significant reinsurance transactions with UFLIC, an indirect, wholly-owned subsidiary of GE, in which we ceded certain blocks of structured settlement annuities, variable annuities and long-term care insurance.
 As a result of these transactions, we transferred investment securities to UFLIC and recorded a reinsurance recoverable that was included in "all other assets."
-For a discussion of this transaction, refer to note 10 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data." - (6) We derived the U.S. Statutory Information from Annual Statements of our U.S. insurance company subsidiaries that were filed with the insurance departments in states where we are domiciled and were prepared in accordance with statutory accounting practices prescribed or permitted by the insurance departments in states where we are domiciled.
-These statutory accounting practices vary in certain material respects from U.S. GAAP. - (7) Combined statutory capital and surplus for our U.S. domiciled insurance subsidiaries includes surplus notes issued by our U.S. life subsidiaries and statutorily required contingency reserves held by our U.S. mortgage insurance subsidiaries.
+For a discussion of this transaction, refer to note 10 in our consolidated financial statements under "Item 8-Financial Statements and Supplementary Data."

+(6) We derived the U.S. Statutory Information from Annual Statements of our U.S. insurance company subsidiaries that were filed with the insurance departments in states where we are domiciled and were prepared in accordance with statutory accounting practices prescribed or permitted by the insurance departments in states where we are domiciled.
+These statutory accounting practices vary in certain material respects from U.S. GAAP.

+- (7) Combined statutory capital and surplus for our U.S. domiciled insurance subsidiaries includes surplus notes issued by our U.S. life subsidiaries and statutorily required contingency reserves held by our U.S. mortgage insurance subsidiaries.
 It also includes the statutory capital and surplus of our discontinued operations for the years ended December 31, 2006, 2005 and 2004.
 In July 2008, the State Corporation Commission, Bureau of Insurance of the Commonwealth of Virginia directed one of our life insurance subsidiaries to amend their 2007 statutory annual statement filing to reflect a revision to statutory survivorship universal life insurance reserves.
 The 2007 amount has been revised to reflect the amended capital and surplus. - (8) Includes the asset valuation reserve of our discontinued operations for the years ended December 31, 2006, 2005 and 2004.

-Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations
+ITEM 7.
+MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS